Bhargav-Kumar2007/RecallAI/README.md

   source venv/bin/activate   # On Windows: venv\Scripts\activate
 4. Install dependencies
   pip install -r requirements.txt
+5. change the API key at the starting

 # How to use?
 1. run the type2.py